praveenscience/Internship-LMS-FrontEnd/ReadMe.md

    * Git History
    * ESLint
    * Prettier - Code formatter
-   * PostMan: This software used as a REST Client to create and execute queries.
+   * PostMan: This software is used as a REST Client to create and execute queries.

 For running on the Client Side: